 Finding your first clients may require some marketing and advertising spend, but you have a huge market.
 You might need to start working with local small businesses and startups, but you’ll eventually gain the experience and portfolio you need to scale to bigger companies.

-Blogging has been a popular way to build an audience since the late 1990s.
+Content marketing, specifically blogging, has been a popular way to build an audience since the late 1990s.
 Not long after it became mainstream, people started to make money using the medium.

 You can use a blog to drive traffic to your website.
 This could be through SEO, paid ads, guest blogging, or your social media following.
 Once you’ve built consistent traffic to your site, you can begin to monetize: